bryceshirley/thick_ptycho/docs/index.md

  8 **[References](references.bib)**

-A list of references and further reading materials related to ptychography and thick sample modeling.
+To download bib file of references and further reading materials related to ptychography and thick sample modeling.